bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

                               error:&error];
 ```

-### HTTP Responses

-**201 Created**

-**403 Forbidden:** A valid API token or Merchant Account is missing.

-<a name="ioscreditcardregistration"></a>
-## Native Card Registration
+Add the following setup code to `application:didFinishLaunchingWithOptions:` method in AppDelegate.m.

+If you provide a test Merchant Account, the SDK will enter test mode.
+If you provide a production Merchant Account, the SDK will enter production mode.

+The debug setting should be set to NO in live applications.

+Any errors will be set to the `error` variable passed in.

+<h2 id="ios-card-registration">Credit Card Registration</h2>

-*Make sure you've successfully [set up `Native Payment`](#iossetup) before implementing this functionality.*
+*Make sure you've successfully set up the [`Native Payment SDK`](#iossetup) before implementing this functionality.*

 Native credit card registration is done through a native registration form.
 You can either choose to use the default card registration form contained in `BNCreditCardRegistrationVC` or create your own.
-All credit card details will be encrypted before sent to our servers.
+All credit card details will automatically be encrypted before they are sent to our servers.

-### How to display the default native form
+### Display the default native form

-This example shows you how to present the default card registration form.

 ```objective_c
 // Create an instance of `BNCreditCardRegistrationVC`